Repair-Democracy/Website/docs/index.md

 We are a small group of friends who, after the 2024 election, began sharing ideas for resisting the rise of authoritarianism in our country.

 <span id="first-project">
-As our first project, we created this t&#8209;shirt to raise funds for the ACLU,
+As our first project, we created these shirts to encourage grassroots action to repair our democracy and to raise funds for the ACLU,
 </span>
 a&nbsp;steadfast defender of the rights of all Americans for decades, through litigation and education.